ec-jrc/lisflood-model/2_04_stdLISFLOOD_snowmelt/index.md

 In order to achieve an accurate represenation of the catchment hydrological processes, it is important to partition the measured precipitation ($P$) into rainfall ($RF$) and snowfall ($SF$).

 This distinction is controlled by the average temperature ($\bar{T}$).
 If the temperature is below a threshold ($T_{snow}$), all the observed precipitation is assumed to be snow.
-A $T_{snow}$ value of $1\,^\circ \text{C}$ is recommended.
+A $T_{snow}$ value of $1 ^\circ \text{C}$ is recommended.
 A snow correction factor $SnowFactor$ is applied to correct for undercatch of snowfall.
 Undercatch, in this context, refers to the mismeasurement of snowfall by a rain gauge.
 For instance, when using traditional rain gauges, wind gusts can blow some of the snow away from the gauge, or, vice-versa, accumulate snow within the gauge.
 The computation is summarised as follows:

 $$
 \begin{cases}